openstack/devstack/tools/xen/README.md

     MULTI_HOST=1
     # Give extra time for boot
     ACTIVE_TIMEOUT=45
-    # Host Interface, i.e. the interface on the OpenStack vm you want to expose
-    # the services on.
-The default is eth3, which means the public network, but
-    # as the public network is going to be virtual, we are setting the services
-    # to listen on the management network, which defaults to 'xenbr0', the
-    # XenServer's network.
-    HOST_IP_IFACE=eth2

-    # Use DHCP server to configure the Management IP of OpenStack VM
-    MGT_IP="dhcp"

     # Settings for netinstalling Ubuntu
     UBUNTU_INST_RELEASE=precise

-    # First time Ubuntu network install params, use the DHCP server on the
-    # management network
-    UBUNTU_INST_IFACE="eth2"
-    UBUNTU_INST_IP="dhcp"

     # NOTE: the value of FLAT_NETWORK_BRIDGE will automatically be determined
     # by install_os_domU.sh script.

-    # Public IP address is aligned with the devstack defaults (see FLOATING_RANGE)
-    PUB_IP=172.24.4.10
-    PUB_NETMASK=255.255.255.0
     EOF

 ## Step 4: Run `./install_os_domU.sh` from the `tools/xen` directory